Build a Better Way

 The breakthrough: Shift from product features to emotional return on investment.
 Instead of showing what the technology does, show what it makes possible.

-I led brand storytelling and script development, partnering with the creative director and production team to translate a complex healthcare platform into an emotional narrative hospital leadership could champion.
+I led brand storytelling and script development, translating a complex healthcare platform into an emotional narrative hospital leadership could champion.

 The challenge wasn't just writing a script.
 It was building a narrative framework that could shift how decision-makers saw the technology.
 Not as another system to implement, but as a tool that gives caregivers what they've always wanted: more time with the people who need them most.

-Six-beat narrative structure mirroring caregiver journey from idealism to friction to hope—technology as enabler, not hero.
+Six beats mirroring the caregiver journey from idealism to friction to hope.
+Technology as an enabler, not a hero.

 Approach